What is epilepsy?

 - Whether you need any time to recover afterwards

-It might give them the confidence to keep you safe, should you have a seizure when you are with them.
+It could give them the confidence to keep you safe, if you have a seizure when you are with them.

-If you lived by yourself before you were diagnosed with epilepsy, there’s no reason why you have to move now.
-You might be worried about the risk of having more seizures.
-But if you’ve been given epilepsy medicine, you are probably less likely to have seizures than before you knew your diagnosis.
+If you lived by yourself before you were diagnosed with epilepsy, there’s no reason why you shouldn’t do now.
+You might be worried about having more seizures.
+But if you’re taking epilepsy medicine, you’re less likely to have seizures than before.

-If you have developed epilepsy after a stroke, or because of some other condition affecting your brain, you might need some support to live at home.
+If your epilepsy started after a stroke, or some other condition affecting your brain, you might need some support to live at home.
 This support is likely to come from the people around you, and social services.
 See information and support and epilepsy and safety.

 - How old they are